vetsE/hexamine.nvim/README.md

 ## Configuration

 Hexamine has a few configuration keys you can use.

-The default configuration is:
+The default configuration given below contains them all:

 ```lua
 config = {